oroinc/documentation/user_guide/export_import.rst

 .. image:: ./img/export_import/leads_import_validation_results.png

-Click :guilable:`Import` button. *"Validation started.
-Please wait"* message will appear. *File is successfully imported* message will appear when the import has finished.
+Click :guilable:`Import` button.

+*"Validation started.
+Please wait"* message will appear.

+*"File is successfully imported"* message will appear when the import has finished.

 Entities imported will appear in the grid.